computational-genomics-lab/ProkAssembler/README.md

 - Busco v.5.4.6

   # Test dataset
-A test dataset containing a pair of ONT and Illumina sequencing data  is available in the repository  See the instructions therein on how to download the dataset and run the ont-assembly-snake and [score-assemblies](https://github.com/pmenzel/score-assemblies) workflows.
+A test dataset containing a pair of ONT and Illumina sequencing data  is available in the repository .

   # Configuration file
 A config.yaml file has been included in the ProkAssembly directory.
 It has the following format :